 Jonathan Winters

-He also voiced Grandpa Smurf on The Smurfs TV series from 1986 to the show's conclusion in 1989.
+He also voiced Grandpa Smurf on The Smurfs.
 Over twenty years later, Winters was introduced to a new generation through voicing Papa Smurf in The Smurfs (2011) and The Smurfs 2 (2013).
-Winters died nine days after recording his dialogue for The Smurfs 2; the film was dedicated to his memory.
+Winters died nine days after recording his dialogue for The Smurfs 2.
+The film was dedicated to his memory.
 Winters also spent time painting and presenting his artwork, including silkscreens and sketches, in many gallery shows.
-He authored several books including his book of short stories entitled Winters' Tales (1988).
+He wrote several books including his book of short stories entitled Winters' Tales (1988).

 Biography from the Wikipedia article Jonathan Winters.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.